mehmetozanguven/mehmetozanguven.github.io/_posts/how_to/2021-06-02-how-to-resolve-nginx-tmp-permission-denied.md

 author: "mehmetozanguven"
 ---

-ecently I have encountered this error.
+Recently I have encountered this error.
 Problem is that: user that runs nginx service has no permission to access `/var/lib/nginx/tmp` file.

 Example: